Sametzn/stegonagrafi-methods/README.md

 ## 5. Visualizing the Images
 Finally, the original image and the reconstructed image after the DCT process are displayed side by side.
+# BPCS Algorithm

+## 1. Converting the Image to Binary Format
+The image is first converted to grayscale (to use only the luminance information).
+Then, this grayscale image is transformed into a binary format, with each pixel represented by an 8-bit binary value.

+## 2. Bit Plane Decomposition
+The grayscale image is decomposed into bit planes.
+That is, each bit of every pixel is extracted into a separate plane.
+For example, each bit of an 8-bit pixel can be stored on a separate plane:

+- Bit 7 (Most Significant Bit - MSB)
+- Bit 6
+- Bit 5
+- ...
+- Bit 0 (Least Significant Bit - LSB)

+## 3. Bit Plane Complexity Calculation
+For each bit plane, it’s important to calculate the complexity of that plane.
+Complexity is a measure of the variability in that bit plane.
+High complexity means more variability and more information.
+Low complexity means a more homogeneous area.

+## 4. Classifying and Segmenting Bit Planes
+High complexity bit planes (those with more variability) are selected as areas for embedding the message.

+Low complexity bit planes are used as the carrier for the hidden message.

+## 5. Hiding the Message
+The message you want to hide is added to the low complexity bit planes.
+In this step, the binary data of the hidden message is written into specific bits of these low complexity bit planes.

+## 6. Reconstructing the New Image
+The new image is reconstructed with the hidden message.
+This image appears similar to the original image but contains the hidden message.